 Bottling is generally carried out the following spring.

-Colour: bright red with purplish highlights when young; deep ruby red following ageing.
+It is bright red with violet hues when the wine is young; deep ruby red after aging.